Admissibility procedure

 If the Third Country Unit does consider that the claim may be considered inadmissible, they will issue a ‘notice of intent’ which states the country of possible return.
 The final stage is a decision on whether or not the claim will be admitted to the asylum system in the UK.

 On 20 July 2023, the Illegal Migration Act 2023 introduced a new section 8AA to the Immigration Act 1971.
 This says that where a person has ever met the four conditions set out at section 2 of the Illegal Migration Act 2023, then they ‘must not’ be given leave to remain in the UK.
-This prohibition on a grant of leave will apply where a person has arrived on or after 7 March 2023, has entered unlawfully, did not travel directly to the UK and does not have permission to be in the UK.[7]
-There are limited exceptions to this for children, victims of trafficking, where the Secretary of State considers that failure to do would be in breach of the UK’s international obligations, including the ECHR, or where there are other exceptional circumstances.[8]
-This is a decision on a grant of leave, and is separate to the inadmissibility decision.
-It is currently unclear what happens to a person whose claim is deemed admissible, given this prohibition on a grant of leave.
+This prohibition on a grant of leave was to apply where a person has arrived on or after 7 March 2023, had entered unlawfully, had not travelled directly to the UK and did not have permission to be in the UK.[6]
+The stated intention of the previous government was that people whose asylum claims were deemed inadmissible would be sent to Rwanda.

 When an inadmissibility or removal decision is made and it is proposed to send the person to one of 31 European countries (all EU countries plus Iceland, Norway, Switzerland and Liechtenstein), the decision will be certified to remove any right of appeal based on a claim that removal to that country would be in breach of the Refugee Convention.[12]
 In practice, very few of these decisions are made.

 The Home Office made 83 inadmissibility decisions in 2021 and 2022, having served ‘notices of intent’ to 21,532 claimants.
 By the end of 2022, 23 people had subsequently been removed.
 In 2022, 68 claimants were refused on safe third country grounds following full examination of their claims.
 In 2023, 31,537 cases were identified for consideration of inadmissibility, 12,581 notices of intent were issued, and one claim was deemed inadmissible.
-There were two removals so a total of 25 removals have now taken place under the process since 1 January 2021.[15]
-Those were to Belgium, Bulgaria, Denmark, France, Germany, Ireland, Italy, Slovenia, Spain, Sweden and Switzerland.[16]
+There were two removals, so a total of 25 removals have now taken place under the process since 1 January 2021.[13]
+Those were to Belgium, Bulgaria, Denmark, France, Germany, Ireland, Italy, Slovenia, Spain, Sweden and Switzerland.[14]
 It is understood that the few applicants returned were beneficiaries of international protection in Dublin states to which they were returned.
+The Home Office has not provided inadmissibility data for 2024 due to ongoing work on a new case working system.[15]

 Personal interview